SteezyD21/git-basic-exercises/README.md

-This is a markdown file for milkshake flavours
+This is a markdown file for milkshake flavours.